ekarpovs/flow-manager/README.md

 # Flow-manager

 Desktop application for create, edit, debug and tuning a flow by combination existing operations.
+It is part of the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) project.

 ## Installation

-Following packages from the image processing workshop have to be installed localy:
+Following packages from the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) have to be installed localy:

 - flow_runner
 - operation_loader